 - 1. A member entitled to attend and vote at the meeting is entitled to appoint a Proxy to attend and vote in his/her stead. - 2.
-A Proxy need not be a member of the Company.
-The Form of Proxy is enclosed. - 3.
-The completed Form of Proxy should be deposited at the Registered Office of the Company, at 8-5/2, Leyden Bastian Road, York Arcade Building, Colombo 1, not less than forty eight hours before the time appointed for the holding of the meeting. - 4.
-Please refer the "Circular to Shareholders" dated 4th August 2021 for further instructions relating to the Annual General Meeting and for joining the Meeting virtually. - 5.
-A Special Notice has been received by the Company from a Shareholder giving notice of the intention to move the following Resolution as an Ordinary Resolution at the Annual General Meeting.
+A Proxy need not be a Member of the Company.
+The Form of Proxy is attached hereto. - 3.
+The completed Form of Proxy should be deposited at the Registered Office of the Company at No. 8-5/2, Leyden Bastian Road, York Arcade Building, Colombo 1, not less than forty eight hours before the time appointed for the holding of the Meeting. - 4.
+Please refer the CSE Website and the "Circular to shareholders" dated 28th July, 2022 for further instructions relating to the Annual General Meeting and for joining the meeting virtually. - A Special Notice has been received by the Company from a shareholder giving notice of the intention to move the following Resolution as an Ordinary Resolution at the Annual General Meeting.